Julia Butterfly Hill

-Julia Lorraine Hill (known as Julia Butterfly Hill, born February 18, 1974) is an American environmental activist and tax redirection advocate.
-She is best known for having lived in a 200 ft-tall, approximately 1000-year-old California redwood tree for 738 days between December 10, 1997 and December 18, 1999.
-Hill lived in the tree, affectionately known as Luna, to prevent Pacific Lumber Company loggers from cutting it down.
-She is the author of the 2000 book The Legacy of Luna and co-author of One Makes the Difference.
+Julia Lorraine Hill (born February 18, 1974), best known as Julia Butterfly Hill, is an American environmental activist and tax redirection advocate.
+She lived in a 200 ft-tall, approximately 1,000-year-old California redwood tree for 738 days between December 10, 1997, and December 18, 1999.
+Hill lived in a tent near the top of a tree, affectionately known as Luna, to prevent Pacific Lumber Company loggers from cutting it down.
+She ultimately reached an agreement with the lumber company to save the tree.
+Hill is the author of the book The Legacy of Luna (2000) and co-author of One Makes the Difference.

-Early life
+Pre–tree sit

 Hill's father was a traveling minister who went from town to town, bringing his family with him.
 Until she was about ten years old, Hill lived in a 32 ft camper with her father Dale, mother Kathy, and brothers Mike and Dan.
 Julia is the middle child.
 While traveling with her family, Hill often explored rivers by campgrounds.
 When Hill was seven years old, she and her family were taking a hike one day when a butterfly landed on her finger and stayed with her for the duration of the hike.
 From that day on, her nickname became "Butterfly".
 She decided to use that as her nickname for the rest of her life.

 When Hill was in middle school, her family stopped traveling and settled in Jonesboro, Arkansas.
-In August 1996, at age 22, Hill suffered a near-fatal car crash.
+In August 1996, at age 22, she suffered a near-fatal car crash.
 At the time, Hill was acting as the designated driver for a friend who had been drinking.
 Her friend's car was hit from behind by a drunk driver.
-The steering wheel of the car penetrated Hill's skull.
+The steering wheel of the car penetrated her skull.
 It took almost a year of intensive therapy before she regained the ability to speak and walk normally.
 She said:

 Hill embarked on a spiritual quest afterward, leading her to the environmental cause opposed to the destruction of the redwood forests in Humboldt County, California.